Zerg00s/FlowPowerAppsMigrator/README.md

 **Note:** `Convert-Packages.bat` will:

-- Deploy SharePoint lists and libraries (if you chose to do package them)
+- Deploy SharePoint lists and libraries (if you want to package them)
 - Convert Apps and Flows from `src` and saves them to 'dist'.

 ![image](https://user-images.githubusercontent.com/2797648/138599549-cef7b847-582e-4e91-8c75-a37a8e82a00d.png)